 Other wildlife is also plentiful on this remote island.
-Several hundred Steller's sea lions regularly haul out at East Cape, the eastern tip of the island, and are frequently spotted swimming offshore, as are sea lions.
+Several hundred Steller sea lions regularly haul out at East Cape, the eastern tip of the island, and are frequently spotted swimming offshore.
 Gray whales feed in small pods offshore in April and May during their annual spring migration.
-Orcas, humpback and minke whales appear from time to time.
+Orcas, humpbacks, and minke whales appear from time to time.
 Harbor seals are common on all of the islands except Round Island.
 Red foxes inhabit the island and are regularly spotted by visitors.
 Fox kits (babies) may be observed in summer.

 For birders, close to 250,000 seabirds return to the islands to nest and raise their young each summer.
 Passerines and raptors are among the summer residents.

 These craggy coastal islands are located on the Bering Sea, close to the northern shores of Bristol Bay at the entrance to Togiak Bay.
 The waters are cold all summer, and windy weather is common, causing blowing rain and rough seas.

 FACILITIES AND CAMPING

 Round Island has the only facilities in the sanctuary, including a designated camping area with tent platforms, public cook shelter, and an outhouse.
 Round Island also has primitive trails to access the walrus haul-outs.
 The other islands do not have any facilities or visitor services.